fuvmath/fuvmath.github.io/_posts/Capstone/2024-04-06-Capstone-Handbook.md

 ## APPENDIX 1: Capstone grading rubric

 The following is the grading rubric for Capstone project in Applied Mathematics major during academic year 2023-2024.

+There are two graders for each capstone project: primary advisor and a second reader (which will be the secondary advisor, if there is one).

 ## Research Process
 #### This part is evaluated by the thesis advisor only.